mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 and add a small amount of random noise using np.random.normal.

-I wrapped this function in a loop that appended data to the training set such that at least 1000 instances of each label were represented.
-Labels to augment, and the number of augmented instances to add to each label, were chosen using the histogram of each label computed earlier.
+I wrapped this function in a loop that appended data to the training set such that at least 1000 images of each label were represented.
+Labels to augment, and the number of augmented images to add to each label, were chosen using the histogram of each label computed earlier.
 For a given label, each augmented image was added by first selected a random image from the original (unaugmented) data, then applying the rotation+random noise function to it.